dinsun0101/assignment/README.md

+#Project Overview:
-# This project provides serverless APIs to create AWS VPCs with subnets and retrieve their details.
+This project provides serverless APIs to create AWS VPCs with subnets and retrieve their details.

 ## Features
 - Create VPCs with subnets using a POST API.
 - Retrieve details of created VPCs/subnets with a GET API.
 - Cognito-authenticated API Gateway for secure access.

 # Project folder structure
-vpc-api-project/
-│
+vpc-api-project
-├── template.yaml         # AWS SAM template for infrastructure as code ├── src/                  # Python Lambda source code │   ├── app.py            # Lambda Handlers (create_vpc and get_resources)
+ - template.yaml         # AWS SAM template for infrastructure as code
+ - src/                  # Python Lambda source code
+    - app.py            # Lambda Handlers (create_vpc and get_resources)
-│   └── requirements.txt  # Python dependencies
+    - requirements.txt  # Python dependencies

 #Architecture